WikiEducationFoundation/WikiEduDashboard/docs/setup.md

     - $ `bower install`

 - Install Pandoc
     - See the Pandoc [installation guide](http://pandoc.org/installing.html) for your environment's specifics.

 - Add config files:
     - Save `application.example.yml` and `database.example.yml` as `application.yml` and `database.yml`, respectively, in the `config` directory.
 Fill in your Wikipedia account login details in `application.yml` (for API access).
 The default settings in `database.yml` will suffice for a development environment.

-- Install Git Submodule
-    - `git submodule update --init --recursive`

 - Create mysql development and test database:
     - Install mysql-server and start a mysql command line